BPutman9/project_1/README.md

 Our team is building a robo advisor to help individual investors assess potential investment performance based on their:

 - Investment horizon
-- Initial investment and future contributions
+- Initial investment amount and future contributions
+- Asset selection
 - Appetite for risk
-- Asset selection

 ## Project Goal ##